 This west-facing beach in a calm, shallow bay near the Nanaimo ferry is known for being the hottest place (for temperature, not nightlife) on Salt Spring Island and, not surprisingly, having the warmest water.

-To Explore by Bike, Ebike or Scooter
+6. Explore by Bike, Ebike or Scooter

 Salt Spring Island is becoming more and more popular for cycling, ebikes and scooters and you can now rent any of them right on the island.
 While the scenery is exceptional and the roads small and pleasant, they are also a bit on the narrow side, making for a bit of congestion on busy summer weekends.